-An application for an examination must be accompanied bu
+An application for an examination must be accompanied by the prope er fee.

-3 7.00 T -

-the brob er fee.

 the proper jee.
-Matriculation examination at an outside centre \$ 5 00 Special Matriculation examination 00 †First, or any subsequent, Professional examination a 10 00 Individual subjects, each subject 00 Supplementary examinations, each subject 5 00
+Matriculation examination at an outside centre \$ 5 00 Special Matriculation examination - 00 †First, or any subsequent, Professional examination 10 00 Individual subjects, each subject - 00 Supplementary examinations, each subject 5 00

-For Certificates and Diplomas
+For Certificates and Diplomas.